A solution to chronic homelessness: Springs Rescue Mission unveils supportive housing

 “I can actually call this place my home, my home, nobody else’s,” said Michelle.
 “I wish my mom was here to see it.”

-Now she can focus on personal growth and new beginnings and her contributions to the community garden.
+Now she can focus on personal growth, new beginnings and her contributions to the community garden.

 “I have wildflowers,” said Michelle. “[It takes] Just right soil, plenty of water and sunshine, and a green thumb.”